But how did the Ottiger family, originally famed for its cheeses, get its jams and marmalades onto your breakfast table?

-The innovative Walter Ottiger further expanded his ideas and, in addition to cheese production, also ran a cheese trade, which also sold a variety of jam.
-This beloved orange jam, made according to an old English recipe, found its way to rural Ballwil in 1973.
-After the original producer retired, he sold his recipe to Walter Ottiger.
-The foundation was thus laid for the production of numerous types of jam.
+The innovative Walter Ottiger diversified his business: in addition to making cheese, he also opened a cheese shop which sold orange marmalade.
+The popular marmalade, made according to an old English recipe, found its way to rural Ballwil in 1973.
+When the original producer retired, he sold the recipe to Walter Ottiger.
+This became the foundation for the production of various types of jam and marmalade.

-Walter Ottiger Senior supported his son's ideas, hung the cheese apron on the hook and from then on produced the delicious jams in a converted car garage.
-At 4:00 am, long before the annoying wasps became active, the ingredients bubbled in the saucepans.
-Around noon, to protect the relatively unstable power grid, the production ended with a common Coffee Schnapps..
+Walter Ottiger Senior got behind his son's ideas, hung up his cheesemaker’s apron and began to produce delicious jams and marmalades in a converted car garage.
+At 4 am, long before the annoying wasps got active, Walter would have the ingredients simmering in their pots.
+In order to protect the relatively unstable electricity grid, production would end around noon with a shared coffee and schnapps.

 As the business grew, the lack of space became increasingly problematic, while hygiene requirements became ever stricter.
 In 1988, a new building was constructed to house both departments.

 Katja Ottiger ran the business for more than twenty years.
 She had to overcome many hurdles: the market environment has become harsher, while hygiene, traceability and safety standards, to name but a few, have become more stringent.
 Today's management team owes its success and steady growth to the solid foundations laid by Walter Ottiger, as well as to the company’s many long-standing employees who have consistently pulled together and risen to every challenge.